-Hearts = Spring
+Hearts♥ = Spring

-Clubs = Summer
+Clubs♣ = Summer

 Diamonds♦ = Fall

-Spades = Winter
+Spades♠ = Winter

 (This video is part of “Unlocking the Sacred Book of Destiny: Introduction to The Cards of Life” filmed live in July 2010 at a workshop in Atlanta, Georgia USA.
 To purchase the DVD, please click here or visit The Cards of Life Online Store)

-The Clubs Suit:
+The Clubs♣ Suit:

 The Diamonds♦ Suit:

 Diamonds represent the harvest season, both in the year and in our life.
-It is the suit of value and accumulation of value.
-Whereas Clubs accumulate knowledge, Diamonds prefer money and things.
+It is the suit of values and accumulation of value, material or otherwise, but too often the “otherwise” is overlooked.
+Where people of the Clubs suit accumulate knowledge, Diamonds people prefer money and things.
 To Diamonds, all things, including people and relationships, have a value.
 The Diamonds person is the one who assigns this value and in truth, through the accumulation of things and money, the Diamonds person is seeking his or her own value in the world.
 All the money cards in the Cards of Life are Diamonds, the good ones and the bad ones.

-The Spades Suit:
+The Spades♠ Suit:

 Spades is the suit of wisdom and wisdom can only be obtained through experience.
 Though a Clubs may have wealth of knowledge, their knowledge is, by definition, inferior to wisdom.
 And all Spades people know this.
 These are the workers of the deck.
 All the workaholic cards are Spades and any Spades person can be accused of it at one time or the other.
 Spades are also connected to health and health issues are a common symptom in the last years of our life which Spades govern.
 Not all Spades have health issues but quite a few of them do.
 A Spades person is interested in doing, as opposed to the feeling, thinking or wanting of the other suits.
-Spades children like to hang with the grandparents and much older people since they are essentially old souls, even from birth.
+Spades children like to hang out with their grandparents and much older people since they are essentially old souls, even from birth.